Azure/batch-shipyard/docs/02-batch-shipyard-quickstart.md

 2. Create a directory to hold your configuration files.
 For this quickstart guide, create a directory named `config`.
-3. Copy the sample configuration files from the Deep Learning framework recipe of your choice to the `config` directory (please note that some Docker images are very large, such as CNTK, which will lead to longer pool allocation time):
+3. Copy the sample configuration files from the Deep Learning framework recipe of your choice to the `config` directory:
    * [CNTK-CPU-OpenMPI](../recipes/CNTK-CPU-OpenMPI/config/singlenode/)
    * [Caffe-CPU](../recipes/Caffe-CPU/config/)
    * [Chainer-CPU](../recipes/Chainer-CPU/config/)